Writing documentation or website content

 We assume you have cloned a version of the qucat repository to your machine.

 The source code for the documentation is located in the /docs_src/source folder.
-The built documentation is stored in the /docs/ folder.
-Through Github pages, the website (qucat.org) always matches the contents of the /docs/ folder of the master branch.
+The built documentation is stored locally in the /docs/ folder.
+Through GitHub Pages, the website (qucat.org) always matches the contents of the /(root)/ folder of the gh-pages branch.
 The website can be previewed locally by opening the /docs/index.html file with a web browser.

 In order to edit the documentation/website one should thus follow these steps